 All three systems are connected back to a touchscreen HMI panel adjacent to the fire alarm panel.
 This will provide the fire service with a central facility to operate the entire building’s smoke control system using the touchscreen graphics to navigate through the screens or the push buttons positioned on the outside at the edge of the panel if the operator is using a gloved hand.

 As electrical contractors – such as Wheeler Electrical – often have their own labour on-site already, it makes financial sense to use Group SCS’s modular UniForce mechanical extract system for simple buildings, such as this student accommodation.

 “Group SCS got involved when Wheeler Electrical asked us to provide a quotation for the supply of the equipment at tender stage.

 “When Wheeler Electrical won the project, Group SCS assisted in the choice of system and type of equipment to use to help the self-install.”

-Group SCS offers a range of easy to select and install standard AOV and smoke shaft components that can be used in isolation or in complete smoke shaft system projects.
-It can provide brochures and datasheets to help contractors install smoke shaft systems, as well as extensive training through its Approved Installer Network.
-Find out more about Group SCS’s modular smoke control systems here.
+Group SCS offers a range of easy-to-select and install standard AOV and smoke shaft components that can be used in isolation or in complete smoke shaft system projects.
+It can provide brochures and datasheets to help contractors install smoke shaft systems, as well as extensive training through its Approved Contractor Network.
+Find out more about Group SCS’s smoke ventilation systems here.

 The fan skid was chosen due to the ease of installation.
 The skid is supplied with a run and standby fan set which is pre-wired into a control system on the skid which obviously saves installation time on the roof.
 You can also have the option of a skid-mounted Automatic Transfer Switch so the client can decide if they are supplying a maintained 400V supply or a primary and secondary 400V supply to the roof.
 The ATS is also fitted with a maintenance bypass facility to allow engineers to work on the unit without disconnecting the essential supply to the fan controls.